“Te Veo A La Salida” (I’ll See You At The Exit) by Daniela Spalla, English translation of lyrics

 And I don’t remember you…

-Continue reading ““Dile Que Por Mí No Tema” by Celia Cruz, English translation”
+Continue reading ““Dile Que Por Mí No Tema” (Tell Them Not To Fear Me) by Celia Cruz, English translation”

 “Siboney” by Ernesto Lecuona, covers by Xiomara Alfaro, Concha Buika, various; English translation